- September 06, 2022

 For applicants whose first language is not English, please review English language proficiency requirements.

-- Digital Photography: This entry-level course covers the basics of photography as well as how their virtual counterparts work inside a production environment.
-The students will learn to be familiarize with the fundamental photography principles such as exposure, depth-of-field, composition, white balance, histograms, and practical workflows.
+This entry-level course covers the basics of photography as well as how their virtual counterparts work inside a production environment.
+The students will learn fundamental photography principles such as exposure, depth-of-field, composition, white balance, histograms, and practical workflows.

-- Prepare for Advanced Programs: In this course the students will be introduced to all the advanced programs the Centre for Entertainment Arts has to offer.
-With a comprehensive overview of the industry, students will gain valuable information regarding their future advanced entertainment art studies.
+In this course the students will be introduced to all the advanced programs the Centre for Entertainment Arts has to offer.
+With a comprehensive overview of the industry, students will gain valuable information regarding their future advance entertainment art studies.

-- Intro to Maya: Maya is a critical element in all the industry production pipelines for the past few decades.
+Maya is a critical element in all the industry production pipelines.
 In this class students will be introduced to all the basic functions of Maya such as modeling, texturing, animation, and lighting.
 This brief overview will help students gain confidence when tackling specific aspect of Maya in the advance programs.

 Advanced 3D Animation & 3D Modelling